woheller69/solxpect/README.md

 <pre>Send a coffee to woheller69@t-online.de
 <a href= "https://www.paypal.com/signin"><img  align="left" src="https://www.paypalobjects.com/webstatic/de_DE/i/de-pp-logo-150px.png"></a></pre>

-# solarCast
+# pvCaster

-solarCast forecasts the output of your solar power plant
+pvCaster forecasts the output of your solar power plant

 This app takes direct and diffuse radiation data from Open-Meteo.com, calculates the position of the sun and projects the radiation on your solar panel.